Nicknames of Indianapolis: Indy

 An abbreviation capturing the first two syllables of IN-dee-ə-NAP-ə-lis, "Indy" is the city's most widely used nickname, commonly reflected in the names of public agencies (e.g., Indy Parks and IndyGo), events (e.g., Indy Film Fest and Indy Pride Festival), media (e.g., IndyStar), sports franchises (e.g., Indy Eleven and Indy Fuel), and the city's destination marketing organization, Visit Indy.
 The city's official website is indy.gov.

 Naptown

 The term's original meaning is disputed.
 According to reporting from Indianapolis Monthly, the earliest reference to "Naptown" is from a 1927 Indianapolis Recorder article about jazz musicians.
 The term was coined as early as the 1920s by African American Jazz performers, stressing the fourth syllable in IN-dee-ə-NAP-ə-lis.

-The term later evolved as a pejorative term for the city's perceived dullness.
+The term later evolved as a pejorative term for the city's perceived dullness or sleepiness.
 Humorist Will Rogers described the city as "the only farm I've ever seen with a monument in the center".